 This dry brined turkey is coated in a blend of salt, herbs and spices, then roasted to golden brown perfection.
 A super easy method to put a beautiful and delicious holiday turkey on the table with minimal effort!

-The first step is to prepare your dry brine, which is made with kosher salt, brown sugar, dried thyme, dried sage, black pepper and garlic powder.
-Coat your turkey with the dry brine mixture.
-Be sure to get some of the dry brine underneath the skin of the turkey, especially the turkey breast.
-Let the turkey sit covered in the refrigerator for 48 hours.
+To make a this turkey recipe, the first step is to prepare your dry brine.
+In a small bowl mix together salt, garlic powder, brown sugar, rubbed sage and dried thyme.
+Pat your turkey dry with paper towels.
+Next, coat your turkey with the dry brine mixture.
+Let the turkey sit covered with the salt mixture in the refrigerator for 48 hours.
 Uncover the turkey, and let it sit for an additional 12-24 hours in the fridge so that the skin can dry out and get crispy in the oven.
-Coat the turkey in seasoned butter, then roast it until golden brown and cooked through.
+Stuff the turkey with a quartered lemon, a quartered onion and smashed garlic cloves.
+Coat the turkey in butter mixed with pepper.
+Roast the turkey until golden brown and cooked through.
+Serve decorated with garnishes and enjoy!

 - The dry brine needs at least 2 1/2 days to do its job, so plan accordingly with your timing of purchasing a turkey.